bghira/SimpleTuner/documentation/MIXTURE_OF_EXPERTS.md

 Stage two refiner training will automatically select images from each of your training sets, and use those as inputs for partial denoising at validation time.

+## CLIP score tracking

+If you wish to enable evaluations to score the model's performance, see [this document](/documentation/evaluation/CLIP_SCORES.md) for information on configuring and interpreting CLIP scores.

 ## Putting it all together at inference time

 If you'd like to plug both of the models together to experiment with in a simple script, this will get you started: